-Whether you are considering to relocate for work or lifestyle, Malta might be the location for you and your family to enjoy the most comfortable and relaxed environment in which to live and work.
+Whether you are considering to relocate for work or for a better lifestyle, Malta might be the location for you and your family to enjoy the most comfortable and relaxed environment to live and work in.
 Relocating your business or family to Malta can be beneficial for a number of reasons, including the advantages the island offers and its excellent tax regimes.
-This section will mention the incentives offered by the country.
+This section will mention the incentives and other advantages offered by the country.

-The Global Residence Programme Rules, 2013 (‘GRP Rules’) introduced from 1st July 2013, offers favorable tax status to those individuals wishing to relocate or retire in Malta.
+The Global Residence Programme Rules, 2013 (‘GRP Rules’) introduced from 1st July 2013, offers favourable tax status to those individuals wishing to relocate or retire in Malta.

 Our team can assist individuals, families, company executives and high net worth individuals taking up residence in Malta, by adopting a holistic approach to cover all aspects of moving and abiding by statutory requirements.

 Malta’s positive attributes compared to other EU or Mediterranean locations: